 3.3 Communicating with Precision

-So far we have discussed the importance of writing with the reader in mind; of striking the right tone for your audience, message, and purpose; and of writing constructively.
-Now we move onto the actual writing itself.
-Two key characteristics of professional communication are that it is precise and concise.
+So far we have discussed the importance of writing with the reader in mind; of striking the right tone for your audience, message, and purpose; of writing constructively; and of the importance of inclusive communication.
+Two additional key characteristics of professional communication are precision and conciseness.
 This precision and concision must be evident at all levels, from the overall document, to paragraphing, to sentence structure to word choice, and even to punctuation.
 Every word or phrase should have a distinct and useful purpose.
 If it doesn’t, cut it or revise.

 The 7 Cs of Professional Writing